Why Women Shouldn't Be Forced to Give Birth Alone – Even in a Pandemic

 Giving Birth Alone Leads to Worse Outcomes and More Strain on Resources

 If hospitals dismiss the need for a support person in the name of public health, Akileswaran fears we will be trading one theoretical short-term gain for a longer-term loss – namely, increased birth-related interventions and unnecessary cesarean births.

-"There are few childbirth interventions proven to help people have a vaginal birth and feel positive about their birth experience," she wrote.
-"Continuous birth support – having a person with you who is focussed on supporting you emotionally and physically throughout labour and birth – is one of the evidence-based ways to achieve these outcomes."
+“There are few childbirth interventions proven to help people have a vaginal birth and feel positive about their birth experience,” she wrote.
+“Continuous birth support – having a person with you who is focused on supporting you emotionally and physically throughout labor and birth – is one of the evidence-based ways to achieve these outcomes.”

-Without this, she predicts more use of epidurals to cope with the stress of labour, more stress-based need for medical interventions, and ultimately, more c-sections.
+Without this, she predicts more use of epidurals to cope with the stress of labor, more stress-based need for medical interventions, and ultimately, more C-sections.

 “Cesareans in particular mean more extensive care teams, like anesthesia and operating room staff, and the use of operating rooms, which will then have to be sanitized,” she added.
 This means more personal protective equipment – masks, gloves, gowns, eye protection, and soap – used by a larger team.